 Every day, we get a new opportunity to be our best selves.
 Let’s start today.

 When we show our colleagues, clients, and employer that we’re reliable and trustworthy, we get more and more people vouching for us.
 We get more and more people saying “that’s a person I want on my team.”

 2. Go Above and Beyond Your Job Description

 When I’ve been given recognition, raises, and bonuses in my career, it’s always been tied to my ability to “exceed expectations”.
-I understand what my goals are and I aim to exceed them.
-Perhaps I’m a goal-oriented person, but I love the challenge … especially if there’s a monetary reward tied to it.
+I understood what my goals were and I aimed to exceed them.
+Perhaps I’m a goal-oriented person, but I loved the challenge … especially if there was a monetary reward tied to it.